![]() |

 COURSE REQUIREMENTS AND POLICIES:

-All work other than the final exam is open book and open notes; students are encouraged to help one another, ask questions online or whatever else you want to do to help your understanding.
-You are welcome to use answer keys, and for the LXX and NT exercises, to consult an English translation.
+All work other than quizzes and the final exam will be open book and open notes; students are encouraged to help one another, ask questions online or whatever else you want to do to help your understanding.
+You are welcome, for LXX and NT exercises, to consult an English translation.
 However, if you use such helps as a short-cut, be sure to also figure out why and how the sentence works in Greek!

 STUDENT EVALUATION